chenlong50/chenlong50.github.io/_pages/about.md

 - 2025.03.07: Outstanding Graduate of HFUT.
 - 2024.10.12: Merit Student of HFUT.
 - 2021.11.30: Merit Student of HFUT.
-- 2018.12.09: Champion of the "Freshman Cup" Basketball Game of the School of Computer Science and Information Engineering, Hefei University of Technology.
+- 2018.12.09: Champion of the "Freshman Cup" Basketball Game of the School of Computer Science and Information Engineering, HFUT.

 ### Scholarships
 - 2024.09.30: National Scholarship.